 Elevating your inbound marketing gameplan

 Often boutique asset managers can benefit from digital marketing to attract leads, engage and support their sales teams.
 Email marketing makes it easier to deliver their story and value-added content to consultants, brokers and investment advisers.
-But to truly tell which of your email prospects are bona-fide leads requires more information than only marketing automation can provide.
+But to truly tell which of your email prospects are bona-fide leads requires the kind of detailed information that marketing automation can provide.
 Marketing automation can deliver these insights, and dynamically importing them into your CRM system can help your salespeople make the most of their valuable time.

 Dan Sondhelm is CEO of Sondhelm Partners, a firm that helps asset managers, mutual funds, ETFs, wealth managers and fintech companies grow through marketing, public relations and sales programs.
 Click to read Dan’s latest Insight articles and to schedule a complimentary consultation.